Furever-Homes/T3A2-Part-A/README.md

 **What**: Need to add new pets to the system
 **Why**: To allow people to browse and apply for pets

 **REFINEMENT**: Inclusion of images as well as descriptions that include breed and health details and availablity status.
-Pets now have the status (available, considering applicants, adopted) on their profiles to provide more transparency to adopters.
+Pets now have the status (available, considering applicants, adopted) on their profiles to provide more transparency to adopters

 ## Wireframes